Project Details

 Direct Operations Jobs

-Full-time employment for 4 workers overseeing operations and maintenance for the expected 35-year project life.
+Full-time employment for four workers overseeing operations and maintenance for the expected 35-year project life.

 Local Goods and Services